The Clark Hulings Fund: History

 The origin of The Clark Hulings Foundation stems from the life and accomplishments of Clark Hulings.
 Clark Hulings (November 20, 1922 - February 2, 2011) was an American painter that worked in the realist style.

 Before Clark Hulings became a full-time gallery painter, he was a commercial artist and at the age of 40 he decided to quit his job to pursue his painting career.
 In 1966, Hulings married Mary Belfi and together they had a daughter, Elizabeth.
 Elizabeth Hulings and her mother would go on to become the main initiators of The Clark Hulings Foundation, sharing Hulings' legacy as a self-sustaining entrepreneur with a new generation of working artists.

 Organization

 The Clark Hulings Foundation (CHF) is a 501(c)(3) nonprofit organization that promotes the legacy of painter Clark Hulings by equipping working visual artists to be self-sustaining entrepreneurs.
 CHF showcases Hulings’ life and work as an example to today’s artists, and offers them a comprehensive art-business education so that they can thrive as he did.
 CHF delivers a suite of integrated learning services continually, both virtually and in-person—via live events, digital channels, and portable media formats—and builds professional networks of opportunity.

-CHF runs art-business training programs and events including Brown Bag Lunch peer networking; Thriving Tuesdays™; The Thriving Artist™ podcast; 1-1 Mentorship & Coaching;Artist Federation networking groups; and Evenings with Hulings Salons.
+CHF runs art-business training programs and events including Brown Bag Lunch peer networking; Thriving Tuesdays™; The Thriving Artist™ podcast hosted by Daniel DiGriz; 1-1 Mentorship & Coaching;Artist Federation networking groups; and Evenings with Hulings Salons.